‘Horrific assassination.’ Well-known Haiti political leader killed in gang-plagued region - NewsBreak

 A well-known political leader who headed one of Haiti’s center-left political parties after making a name for himself in the lottery business is dead after being ambushed Friday night in the green hills above Port-au-Prince.

-READ MORE: ‘Luck and God’: How Haitians survive gang violence, kidnappings in their nation’s capital

-The area is not too far from the upscale Pèlerin 5 neighborhood where former President Jovenel Moïse was brazenly assassinated in his home in the middle of the night on July 7, 2021, and the head of the Port-au-Prince Bar Association, Monferrier Dorval, was also killed in his driveway by unknown assailants the year before on Aug.
-28, 2020.
+The area is not too far from the upscale Pelerin 5 neighborhood where former president Jovenel Moïse was brazenly assassinated in his home in the middle-of-the night on July 7, 2021, and the head of the Port-au-Prince Bar Association, Monferrier Dorval, was also killed in his driveway by unknown assailants the year before on August 28, 2020.
 In both cases, the murders remain unsolved.

 Haiti has been gripped by deepening political paralysis, violence and most recently, civil unrest, since the assassination of Moïse.
 A gang blockade of the country’s main petroleum terminal, Varreux, is headed into its eighth week and continues to create food, fuel and water shortages amid a new cholera outbreak.
 On Friday, the United Nations said cholera was now present in most of the country’s regional departments.
 The world body also said that Haiti’s gang violence has forced nearly 100,000 residents to leave their homes, most settling in sordid encampments on vacant lands and public plazas.